 Do not disturb the wound.
 Avoid rinsing, spitting, or touching the wound on the day of surgery.
 There will be a metal healing abutment protruding through the gingival (gum) tissue.

 Good oral hygiene is essential to good healing.
-The night of surgery, if prescribed use Peridex Oral Rinse before bed.
-The day after surgery, the Peridex should be used twice daily, after breakfast and before bed.
-Be sure to rinse for at least 30 seconds then spit it out.
-Warm salt water rinses (teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day, as well, especially after meals.
+Peridex rinse is frequently prescribed for oral surgery procedures.
+If you received a prescription, be sure to rinse for at least 30 seconds then spit it out.
+Warm saltwater rinses (teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day, as well, especially after meals.
 Brushing your teeth and the healing abutments is no problem.
 Be gentle initially with brushing the surgical areas.

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking normal nourishment.
 This may weaken you and further limit your ability to exercise.